insacuri/chocobros/README.md

  - `docker build -t chocobros .`
  - `docker run -p 5000:80 chocobros` (Should be running at localhost:5000)

- Also requires mongodb to be running at localhost:27017 (will be configurable later on)

  # TODO

  Stuff to do in the future
-  - Baseline DB scripts (set up data onto a fresh DB)
-  - Search functionality
+  - Advanced Search functionality (Power, Type, etc)
+  - Configuration management (mongodb, etc)
   - Login and Authentication (experiment with bcrypt or something similar?
-2FA with a time based token?)
+2FA using TOTP?)
   - Deck builder
   - Splitting out non-visible functionality into an API?
   - Blog/deck of the week section